Dashboard/World Cup/What's priced

 A two-horse race became a five-way

 Before a ball was kicked, the winner market looked settled at the top.
-Then the games started — upsets, draws, and momentum swings — and the money moved.
-The favourites cluster tightened into a pack: the favourite's implied edge shrank.
-That compression is the story: a wide-open field priced in real time by people with money on the line.
+Then the games started — upsets, draws, and momentum swings — and the money moved: the favourite's implied edge shrank and the contenders tightened into a pack.
+That compression was the story of that week — a wide-open field priced in real time by people with money on the line.

 What an “implied probability” actually means